codebje/linter-czt/README.md

 ![](screenshot.png)

 Included is a binary distribution of the CZT checker, compiled with a patch to include triggering error length information.
 The source for CZT is available online at http://czt.sourceforge.net/, and the patch is included in this package's distribution and source.
+The license for CZT is included in `COPYING.txt` alongside the distribution.

 Only Z syntax is currently supported, and a working install of Java 8 must be available.